Top 10 Sustainable Companies (Hint: Apple is not on it)

 The Top 10 Sustainable Companies

-Time notes that while many companies that ranked highly are in industries that don’t make many physical products—like banking, tech, and consulting.
-As you will see below, very few of these companies actually manufacture products.
+Time notes that many companies that ranked highly are in industries that don’t make many physical products—like banking, tech, and consulting.
+As you will see below, very few of these companies actually manufacture products and thus can more easily reduce carbon emissions across their supply chains.

-• Deliver 800 million tons of saved and avoided CO2 emissions to customers.
-Provide access to green electricity to 50 million people.
-These might be greenwashing as both are already their core business.
+Delivering 800 million tons of saved and avoided CO2 emissions to customers.
+Providing access to green electricity to 50 million people.
+These might be greenwashing, as both are already their core business.

-• 100% of our primary and secondary packaging is free from single-use plastic and uses recycled cardboard.
+100% of their primary and secondary packaging is free from single-use plastic and uses recycled cardboard.
 As noted, most waste is not recycled, so reducing single use plastic is a great step.

-• The first to asses our end-to-end biodiversity with Global Biodiversity Score.
+The first company to assess end-to-end biodiversity with Global Biodiversity Score.

 The Bottom 10 Companies